SqRagnarok/App1/README.md

 # App1
-World Map with Pandas, Folium and Geopy.
+Small project using Pandas, Folium and Geopy.
+A Python code that creates a World Map with layers, loading files with Volcanoes and Population information to show in the map.